tq-bit/qache/docs/index.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Qache can be used as a normal Javascript cache.
-Its USP lies in its ability to update collections of items if a single cached item changes.
+Qache at its core is a simple key-value store.
+Its USP lies in the ability to keep collections of items in sync with single entries.
 The feature was heavily inspired by [Apollo's caching system](https://www.apollographql.com/docs/react/data/caching/).
-I created the module to provide secure and predictable HTTP - caching for my Vue apps.
+I also added a validation system to prevent faulty values from sneaking in.

+The module's structured like this:

 ![](/assets/Qache-built.png)

+I built Qache as a secure and lightweight HTTP cache for my Vue apps.
+It can also be used on the serverside using ES6 module imports.

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- GETTING STARTED -->
 ## Getting Started

 Qache has a tiny footprint and no dependencies.
-It can be used in any Browser or Node (v14+) environment.
+It can be used in any Browser or Node (v14+) environment that supports [ES6 module imports](https://www.geeksforgeeks.org/how-to-use-an-es6-import-in-node-js/).

 ### Installation